lorin/tla-prophecy/README.md

 Prophecy variables are described in:

 * [A science of concurrent programs][science] by Lamport
-* [Prophecy Made Simple][simple] by Lamport and Mertz
+* [Prophecy Made Simple][simple] by Lamport and Merz
-* [Auxiliary Variables in TLA+][aux] by Lamport and Mertz
+* [Auxiliary Variables in TLA+][aux] by Lamport and Merz

 [science]: https://lamport.azurewebsites.net/tla/science.pdf

-As it happens, Lamport and Mertz note that prophecy variables aren't actually necessary for defining a refinement mapping for the example provided by Herlihy and Wing, provided changes are made to the high-level specification:
+As it happens, Lamport and Merz note that prophecy variables aren't actually necessary for defining a refinement mapping for the example provided by Herlihy and Wing, provided changes are made to the high-level specification: